Official Couple Ordeal Syndrome

 - This is a fundamental trait of the Sword of Truth series.
-Richard and Kahlan have been in love since early in the first book, but the increasing turmoil in the setting means they have to deal with separation, invasion, apparent betrayal, and ultimately save the world ten or twelve times before they can be together.
+Richard and Kahlan have been in love since early in the first book, but the increasing turmoil in the setting means they have to deal with separation, invasion, apparent betrayal, and ultimately save the world ten or twelve times before (and after) they can be together.

 - Subverted with Luke and Noah of Soap Opera As the World Turns who were supposed to be a couple with problems, but Reid, the intended Romantic False Lead for Luke, became extremely popular with the fanbase.
 In an effort not to upset either ship, and being pressed for time, Luke didn't end up either of them.
 Reid was killed off near the end and a grieving Luke didn't get back together with Noah.